Dronnn/dronnn.github.io/README.md

 The app allows users to generate thousands of personalized stickers based on selfies taken.

 ### Yandex.Weather
 06.2017 until 08.2017
-The weather service for the biggest internet company in Russia Supported devices: iPhone, iPad"
+The weather service for the biggest internet company in Russia
+Supported devices: iPhone, iPad

 ### SberBank FinAdvisor
 08.2017 until 10.2017
-The financial adviser service for the biggest bank in Russia Supported devices: iPhone"
+The financial adviser service for the biggest bank in Russia
+Supported devices: iPhone

 ### Tele 2 TV
 03.2016 until 06.2016
-The streaming service named “Tele 2 TV” for one of the biggest cellular operators in Russia Supported devices: iPhone, iPad"
+The streaming service named “Tele 2 TV” for one of the biggest cellular operators in Russia
+Supported devices: iPhone, iPad

 ### Megafone Personal Account Application
 09.2014 until 03.2016
 Worked as the only iOS engineer
 The application for the users of the leading mobile operator in Russia.
 Supported devices: iPhone, iPad, watch

 ## education